Broadway Dress Code: What to Wear to a Broadway Show

 It’s still one of my favorite choices when I’m taking out-of-town friends to see their first Broadway show.

-Seating Tip: Like most shows, I’m all about the Front Mezzanine, though the front bit of the Rear Mezzanine also has a magnificent view.
+Seating Tip: Like most shows, I’m all about the front mezzanine, though the front bit of the rear mezzanine also has a magnificent view.

 Run Time: 2 hours and 30 minutes with no intermission.